alanoooaao/leecode/README.md

 This git is a leetcode practice for frankobe and Neoneal.

-Python should be the main language although c++ will also be considered.
+Python should be the main development language although c++ will also be considered.

-We are working on leetcode problems from old to new.
+We are working on old and new leetcode problems.

-Welcome comment if u get new solution
+Welcome to comment if you get new solutions.

 Have fun!!